 Does Independent = Great Hire or Red Flag?

 - Is this candidate under 30?
 In 2015, 30% of full-time independent workers were millennials.
 This makes sense; it’s well-known that this generation wants more control over their schedule, and is likely to choose flexibility over pay.
-The question for you is: Does your role and organizational culture meet her needs for flexibility and working independently within a larger workforce?
+The question for you is: Does your role and organizational culture meet their needs for flexibility and working independently within a larger workforce?
 If there is room for negotiation, you may be able to meet in the middle on these.

 Use Video Interviewing to Boost Your Confidence